Score BaubleBar's Iconic Alidia Ring for Just $12! - E! Online

 Layer the Alice Ring with the Mini Alidia Ring or wear it alone for a stylish look!
 Not to mention, it comes in seven sizes to ensure the perfect fit.

-Pisa 14K Gold Bracelet
+Pavé Initial Pisa Bracelet

 Serve up major arm candy while saving big!
-The Pisa Bracelet is super versatile and can easily be paired with other BaubleBar styles.
+This sparkling rendition of the Pisa Bracelet is super versatile and can easily be paired with other BaubleBar styles.

-Lovestruck Pisa Bracelet
+Amore Pisa Bracelet

-We heart this bracelet!
-Treat yourself to one and give another to someone you love.
+Perfect for Valentine's Day, to gift to someone you heart or for everyday wear, this bracelet deserves a permanent placement in your bracelet stack.

 Still in the mood to shop?
 Check out Anthropologie's insane Black Friday deals.